Untold Stories From Pictures: A Brother-Sister Relationship

 Percy Murray’s Peppermint Ice Cream

 One of the things I love about winter is peppermint ice cream.
 I’m not a big fan of ice cream generally, but I do have a few favorite flavors—peach in the summer, peppermint in the winter, and rich chocolate any time.
-These days, I typically buy the low-fat versions, but […]
+These days, I typically buy the low-fat versions, but they are never as good […]

 To Grandmother’s House We Go

 In all the years we’ve been married, my husband and I have never spent Christmas at home.
 We’ve been responsible for a few Thanksgivings, but never a Christmas.
 This is primarily my daughter’s fault.
 She does not believe that I am capable of “doing” Christmas.
-Oh, my husband and I […]
+Oh, my husband and I can put up a tree […]